pedroegsilva/gofindthem/README.md

     caseSensitive := false
 	p := dsl.NewParser(strings.NewReader(`"lorem ipsum" AND ("dolor" or "accumsan")`), caseSensitive)
 ```

-Them you can parse the expression
+Then you can parse the expression

 ```go
 	expression, err := p.Parse()
 	if err != nil {